fredgibbs/fredgibbs.github.io/posts/_posts/2015-01-09-consider-the-poster.md

 2) Allow the each poster session to overlap two regularly-slotted sessions, with a poster group change-out during the middle of a session.
 This is more of a session commitment for poster presenters (though I'd wager anyone who takes time to make a poster would gladly miss a few extra papers to show it off), but greatly increases the visibility of posters, and ensures that the prime traffic times correspond to fully-assembled poster displays.

 I strongly urge other historians to (re)consider the poster.
 Of course it can help convey the essence of your research to a big crowd.
-More importantly, though, it facilitates a process of discovery that forces us out of our habits of thinking forged by textual scholarship.
-And in the end, you have a sketch of your research that can entice a much broader audience to engage with your work.
+More importantly, though, **the poster facilitates a process of discovery that forces us out of our habits of thinking forged by textual scholarship.** And in the end, you have a sketch of your research that can entice a much broader audience to engage with your work.